fhiso/legacy-format/data-model.md

 ### DIVF   {#DIVF}

-An event of filing for a divorce by a spouse.
+Divorce filed: an event of filing for a divorce by a spouse.

 Contexts
 :   .`[FAM]`.`[DIVF]`